Shubham-Bhoite/LastMinuteRevision-OS/README.md

 -  Aging: It is a technique that is used to overcome the situation or problem of starvation.
 It simply increases the priority of processes that wait in the system for resources for a long period of time.
 It is considered the best technique to resolve the problem of starvation as it adds an aging factor to the priority of each and every request by various processes for resources.
 It also ensures that low-level queue jobs or processes complete their execution.

+# 9) What is Context Switching?
+-  Context switching is basically a process of saving the context of one process and loading the context of another process.
+It is one of the cost-effective and time-saving measures executed by CPU because it allows multiple processes to share a single CPU.
+This technique is used by OS to switch a process from one state to another i.e., from running state to ready state.